how to improve cash flow with factoring

 How the Factoring Process Works with Non-Recourse Factoring Companies

-Working with a non-recourse factoring company is important to many of our clients.
-They use factoring services to free up working capital in order to operate more efficiently and grow more quickly.
-But they also enjoy the peace of mind of knowing that, once an invoice has been factored, they no longer need to worry about financial risk from bad debt, performing collections activities or even invoicing the customer, depending on their factoring agreement.
+Many companies choose factoring services to free up working capital in order to operate more efficiently and grow more quickly.
+Plus, they also enjoy the peace of mind of knowing that, once an invoice has been factored, they no longer need to worry about financial risk from bad debt, performing collections activities or even invoicing the customer, depending on their factoring agreement.

-We would be happy to answer any questions you might have about invoice factoring with a non-recourse factor or provide you with a no-risk, free, no-obligation quote for non-recourse factoring services so that you can determine whether this type of finance tool would benefit your organization.
+We would be happy to answer any questions you might have and provide you with a no-risk, free, no-obligation quote.

 Staffing All the Way to the Bank – 5 Benefits of Using a Staffing Agency